 3.2 Selection Process

 - Board-appointed delegates will be responsible for considering and endorsing recommendations from the Heads of Schools and Departments on behalf of the APS Board.

 3.3 Award Presentation

 - All Candidates will be formally notified in writing before any public announcement is made.
 Successful Candidates will receive a letter of congratulations from the APS President on behalf of the Board.

 - The prize will normally be presented by a representative from the Branch of the APS closest to the campus of the tertiary institution in which the student completed the program of study in psychology, at a presentation event organised by that institution’s Head of School or Department.

 - The list of APS Prize winners and their thesis topics will be published on the APS website and in the APS’ bimonthly bulletin, InPsych, in February the year following the nomination for their Award.

 This page was last updated 18 Apr 2017

 4. Application form and closing date

 Any questions?
-If you have any queries, the Science and Education team can help on (03) 8662 3300 or email email@example.com .
+If you have any queries about the APS Prize or the online nomination form, the Science and Education team can help on (03) 8662 3300 or email firstname.lastname@example.org .